testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/><br/>

 ### ⚪️ 5.
-Simulate chaos
+Simulate network chaos

 🏷&nbsp; **Tags:** `#basic, #draft`

 :white_check_mark:  **Do:** There is happy path, unhappy paths and true chaos.
 Cover all.
-Both non-trivial responses like customer doesn't exist, also non-response, delayed response.
-If you have a circuit-breaker than you may test it only and exclude thest te
+Both non-trivial responses like customer doesn't exist, also no-response (timeout), delayed response.
+If you have a circuit-breaker than you may test it only and exclude thest tests from every route.

 <br/>